Bordeaux loves to create new appellations and classifications. The Bordeaux wine region is the most heavily classified

-The vineyards are planted to myriad of different grapes that are uncommon to most of Bordeaux including Sauvignon Blanc, Semillon and Muscadelle, as well as Colombard, Mauzac, Merlot Blanc and Ugni Blanc.
-However, producers that make red wine, can sell their wine as either Sainte Foy Bordeaux, Cotes de Bordeaux, generic AOC Bordeaux or Bordeaux Superieur.
+The vineyards are planted to a myriad of different grapes that are uncommon to most of Bordeaux including Sauvignon Blanc, Semillon, and Muscadelle, as well as Colombard, Mauzac, Merlot Blanc, and Ugni Blanc.
+However, producers that make red wine, can sell their wine as either Sainte Foy Bordeaux, Cotes de Bordeaux, generic AOC Bordeaux, or Bordeaux Superieur.

 Sainte Foy Liquoreux is the name sweet, white wines from the appellation are sold as.
-Sainte Foy Liquoreux are produced from grapes attacked by botrytis.
-For the best producers from Sainte Foy, look for wines from Chateau Hostens Picant, which makes wine that far exceed the lowly, difficult terroir of the region as well as from Chateau Martet, Chateau Carbonneau and Chateau du Champs les Treilles.
+Sainte Foy Liquoreux is produced from grapes attacked by botrytis.
+For the best producers from Sainte Foy, look for wines from Chateau Hostens Picant, which makes wine that far exceed the lowly, difficult terroir of the region as well as from Chateau Martet, Chateau Carbonneau, and Chateau du Champs Les Treilles.

 The Bordeaux region is of course best known for its red wines.
 90% of all Bordeaux wines are red.
 But as you can see, there is also a large amount of dry, white Bordeaux wine and sweet, white Bordeaux wine produced here as well.

 The production of sparkling Bordeaux wine and Bordeaux Rose’ is also allowed in three appellations which are covered below.

 Cremant de Bordeaux is the sole Bordeaux appellation that allows for the production of sparkling wine.
-Although sparkling wines has been produced in Bordeaux since the 1800’s, Cremant de Bordeaux did not become an official Bordeaux appellation until 1990.
+Although sparkling wines have been produced in Bordeaux since the 1800s, Cremant de Bordeaux did not become an official Bordeaux appellation until 1990.

-With close to 500 different vineyards used used to produce Cremant de Bordeaux, the area is quite large in size.
-Traditional Bordeaux grapes are allowed for the use in the making of both, white Cremant de Bordeaux and rose’ Cremant de Bordeaux.
+With close to 500 different vineyards used to produce Cremant de Bordeaux, the area is quite large in size.
+Traditional Bordeaux grapes are allowed for use in the making of both, white Cremant de Bordeaux and rose’ Cremant de Bordeaux.